pbradl42/IPEDSpublic/README.md

 ## Contribute

-If you want to contribute to the project, please get in touch - we could use the help!
+If you want to contribute to the project, pull a branch and start working!
+If you want to take one of the projects listed as 'On the agenda', get in touch so we can assign it to you.

 ## Acknowledgements